tytydraco/yessleep/out/My_hometowns_claim_to_fame_was_a_museum_of_oddities_I_think_Im_fated_to_die_there.md

 I collapsed, falling from the sidewalk onto the road, groaning, vision swimming.
 Sticky warmth trickled down my temple.
 When my eyes focused, all I could see was the night sky, moonless and grim.

-Riley grabbed my hands and dragged off the street, back onto the sidewalk, laying me at the foot of the anomaly, The Five-Toed Man, like an offering.
+Riley grabbed my hands and dragged me off the street, back onto the sidewalk, laying me at the foot of the anomaly, The Five-Toed Man, like an offering.

 The word *“wait”* quietly spilled from my lips, but it fell on deaf ears.